Besiroglu/Replicating-Blanchard-and-Quah/README.md

 ## Repo Overview

 In [Replication.m](https://github.com/Besiroglu/Replicating-Blanchard-and-Quah/blob/main/Replication.m) I replicate the decompositions of output into permanent and transitory shocks in [Blanchard and Quah, 1988](https://uh.edu/~bsorense/BlanchardQuah1989.pdf).
+Along with Blanchard and Quah, we assume that demand-shocks have no long-run effect on output, and impose this long-run restriction through a Cholesky Decomposition.

+Impulse response functions for a unit supply and demand disturbances estimated using the base-case  VAR(8)  model.
+Shaded  region  represents  95%  confidence  interval  generated  by  bootstrapping  with1,000 replications.

 ![](https://github.com/Besiroglu/Replicating-Blanchard-and-Quah/blob/main/Images/1.jpg)

+We consider lags ranging from 2 (as is suggested by theBayesian information criteria) to 8 (as is adopted in Blanchard and Quah, 1988) and the intermediate numberof lags, spaced out by 2 lags.

 ![](https://github.com/Besiroglu/Replicating-Blanchard-and-Quah/blob/main/Images/2.jpg)